-Amir: As a first-time A person who organizes and manages any enterprise, especially a business, usually with considerable initiative and risk., I feel like there are many things that I don’t know.
+Amir: As a first-time entrepreneur, I feel like there are many things that I don’t know.
 There is at least one thing that I do know: startups are not successful by nature but can become successful by nurture.
 So, I always look for opportunities that allow us to get mentorship and advice.

 Amir: Startups have limited resources – capital and time being the scarcest.
 The Venture Acceleration Program allowed us to run lean, experiment, and fail fast.
 It also pushed us to narrow our idea to a simple, easy to develop product that we could test with customers.
 The first iteration wasn’t perfect, but it gave us a chance to get customer feedback.
 Using this feedback, we were able to develop something that users now can’t live without.